 What are Perennials?

 You plant perennials only once because they return year after year.
-As a result, they’re a good pick for beginners who want to minimize how much time is spent planting in the future.
+As a result, they’re a good pick for gardeners building a lasting landscape.
 What's perennial in your area depends on winter cold and summer heat.
 Learning your area's USDA hardiness zone will help you choose the right annuals and perennials for your garden.

 Some examples of perennials for most of the U.S. include: